ahmedshh/NatureMind-DPD-POP/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Support 💬

 If you have any questions or need support, please open an issue on GitHub.

 ---

-**NatureMind** - Nurturing mental wellness through technology and community 🌱
+**NatureMind** - Connecting wellness professionals with their community 🌱